andrew-titus/apple_health_analysis/README.md

 `.zip` file.
 Name the file `apple_health.zip` (**not whatever the default name is!**) and then use your preferred method of secure file transfer (*e.g.*, using [AirDrop](https://support.apple.com/guide/security/airdrop-security-sec2261183f4/web) from your iPhone to a Mac) to place the file in the root directory of your cloned repository.
+Once in place, unzip the file to a directory `apple_health/` in the same root directory.
+This can simply be done with `unzip apple_health.zip` on Mac/Linux, or with whatever tool that you prefer.

-The [.gitignore](./.gitignore) file should take care of this automatically, but nonetheless, for the same reasons mentioned earlier about sensitivity of health data, **DO NOT ATTEMPT TO CHECK THIS FILE INTO GITHUB!**
+**NOTE**: the [.gitignore](./.gitignore) file should take care of this automatically, but nonetheless, for the same reasons mentioned earlier about sensitivity of health data, **DO NOT ATTEMPT TO CHECK THE ZIP FILE, NOR THE EXTRACTED ARCHIVE AND ITS CONTENTS, INTO GITHUB!**

-Once `uv` is installed and the `apple_health.zip` file is in place, simply run the following to run [Jupyterlab](https://jupyter.org) using the virtual environment defined by [uv.lock](./uv.lock).
+Once `uv` is installed and the `apple_health.zip` file has been unzipped to `apple_health/` in the root directory of your cloned repository, simply run the following to run [Jupyterlab](https://jupyter.org) using the virtual environment defined by [uv.lock](./uv.lock).
 This will ensure that the proper Python version and package dependencies are installed and used correctly in the notebooks.
 See [here](https://docs.astral.sh/uv/guides/integration/jupyter/) for